How To Compose the Best Photos – Fill The Frame

 1. Changing your point of view is an easy way to avoid seeing unwanted things in your photos.
-Even a slight movement of your camera, up, down, left or right alters what you see.
+Even a slight movement of your camera, up, down, left or right alters what you see in your composition.
 Doing this you can crop out elements at the edges of your frame.
 You can hide background objects behind things in the foreground.
 You can manipulate what’s included and what’s not.

 Sometimes you will need to completely change your point of view by walking around your main subject.
 When the background of your composition overwhelms your subject look for an angle with less distraction.

 Don’t only use the first point of view you think of.
 Seek out alternatives.
 Closing one eye, or looking through your camera will help you see how the relationship between elements will look in your photos.

 2. Create a shallow depth of field.
 Use a wide enough aperture to blur out distractions in your frame.
 Even if this results in a lot of empty, negative space in your photograph, it’s better than leaving in conflicting elements.

 3. Change your lens focal length or zoom with your feet.
 Get closer to or back away from your subject.

 A wider lens takes in more of a scene.
 Elements in the scene will seem more spread out when using a wider focal length.
 Moving around will alter the relationships between them.

 Longer focal length lenses give the appearance of compressing things together in your frame.
 You will also be looking at a narrower field of view, so it’s easier to crop out unwanted stuff.

 Physically getting in closer with a wide lens, or further back with a long lens will produce images with different compositions.
 What is included and excluded will be affected by your lens choice and your distance from your subject.

 4. Move unwanted objects so they are not in view.
 I often clear trash and other things from my compositions.
-Light-colored items can be most distracting and often it is easy to pick them up and remove them.
+Light-colored items and bright colors can be most distracting and often it is easy to pick them up and remove them.